3ddelano/discord.gd/addons/discord_gd/README.md

 Copy the contents of `addons/discord_gd` into the `addons/` folder in the same directory as your project, and activate it in your project settings.

 The plugin now comes with no extra assets to stay lightweight.
-If you want to try an example scene, you can install this demo once the plugin is setup and active: [Discord.gd Examples](https://github.com/3ddelano/discord_gd_examples)
+If you want to try an example scene, you can see the examples from: [Discord.gd Examples](https://github.com/3ddelano/discord_gd_examples)

 > For in-depth installation instructions check the [Installation Wiki](https://github.com/3ddelano/discord.gd/wiki/Installation)